 Our focuses this week

-Writing/Grammar: We'll have our first publishing party on Wednesday-pictures to come on Class DOJO!
+Writing/Grammar: We'll had our first publishing celebration on Friday- a few pictures were posted on Class DOJO!
 I'm so proud of the students each time we publish because I know how hard it is as a writer and the time that's taken to produce each piece!
 Information on this genre and grading will be shared at conferences, but we'll be moving on to our next and final piece for narrative writing.
 I noticed a class goal is to write "small moments"-a seed story- one little memory out of a larger memory and exploding just that moment with its own beginning, middle, and end.
 This will be our renewed focus.
 Grammar will review skills we've covered, including proper nouns, capitalization, adjectives, and context clues.
-This week's eclass hmk will help review for our next grammar grade.
+A second grammar grade will be taken on Friday to review.

 Social Studies: The kids did a great job creating their own maps (with keys/legends!) of their own choosing: an arcade, an aquarium, and a bedroom were the top choices!
-Come see at conference time.
-We've now moved onto our next focus: GA regions and rivers!
-There are 5 in GA: Piedmont, Coastal Plain, Valley and Ridge, Appalachian Plateau, and Blue Ridge Mtns.
-The Savannah and Flint are among the rivers to learn.
+Pictures up on DOJO.
+We took a daily grade on the compass rose and grid maps.